 - Courses for a certificate or diploma from business, technical or vocational schools

 - Remedial, deficiency, or refresher courses needed to complete a program of study

 - Preparatory courses for tests required or used for admission to an institution of higher learning or graduate school

-Contact your local College or Technical School to find out how to use your military benefits and get your education today.
+Contact your local College or Technical School to find out how to use your military benefits & get your education today.